Gato-class submarine: Tambor and Gar class

-Timing, however, conspired against the actual use of these boats in their assigned role.
+Timing, however, conspired against the actual use of these ships in their assigned role.
 The attack on Pearl Harbor on 7 December 1941 destroyed the Pacific Fleet battle line and along with it the concept of the battleship-led gun battle, as well as 20 years of submarine strategic concept development.
 It left the fleet submarine without a mission.
 Fortunately, the same capabilities that would have enabled these submarines to operate with the fleet made them superbly qualified for their new mission of commerce raiding against the Japanese Empire.

 Timing, however, also conspired to make the Gatos a mass-produced class of submarines.
 Six units were planned in FY41.
 In the immediate aftermath of the Two-Ocean Navy Act 48 additional units were ordered.
 By the end of 1941, 33 Gato keels had been laid.